lisa-butler/My-Dive-Log/README.md

 **My log:**
 This is a seven field data table that displays the divers own logged dives.
 The table is placed on a raised card for asthetic purposes, a theme that is used throughout.
-The data is outlined below the headings, giving the diver a view of their dives to date, recorded as they please.
+The data is outlined below the headings, giving the diver a view of their dives to date.
+The dates are in order of most recent first.
+On smaller screens, those 600px and below, a side scrolling feature has been implemented.
+This is not optimum and would have been avoided had there been more time to develop a different data display type for these smaller screens.
 Below the log is an option to Log a dive, this button redirects the user to the log page.